microsoft/DeepSpeed/docs/_tutorials/MoQ-tutorial.md

   --deepspeed test.json
 ```

-Running this script will get `MPRC` accuracy and F1 metric results with MoQ quantization.
+Running this script will get `MRPC` accuracy and F1 metric results with MoQ quantization.

 ### Quantization with dynamic schedule using second-order information (Eigenvalue)